KenedyMatiasso/Julia-Aerospace/README.md

 ## About Julia-Aerospace

 Julia-Aerospace is a free Julia package aimed to support aerospace engineers along the design process.
-It includes a series of tools and models for modeling, analysis and simulation of aeronautic and space systems.
+It includes a series of tools and models for modeling, analysis and simulation of aircraft and space systems.